ps1298/Smart-Analyzer/README.md

 ## Project Type

-AI-assisted Prompt Engineering with Python project.
+Prompt Engineering with Python project focused on building a professional desktop analytics application for non-technical users.

+## Development Approach

+Developed using prompt engineering workflows to rapidly prototype and build a corporate-style desktop analytics application.

 ---